frizzoGG/ignite-essentials-developer-training/README.md

 Optional, scale out the cluster by the third node.
 You'll see that some partitions were rebalanced to the new node.

-## Affinity Co-location - Optimizing Complex SQL Queries With JOINs
+## F. Affinity Co-location - Optimizing Complex SQL Queries With JOINs

 Ignite supports SQL for data processing including distributed joins, grouping and sorting.
 In this section, you're going to run basic SQL operations as well as more advanced ones.

-### Querying Single Table
+### G. Querying Single Table

 1. Go to the [SQL Notebooks Screen](https://www.gridgain.com/docs/control-center/latest/querying) of Control Center.